Amelia Peabody: Personality

 Amelia is a proponent of equality between the sexes, and brings up her adopted daughter, Nefret Emerson, accordingly.
 This does not prevent her from routinely criticizing Nefret or other young women for acting as rashly as she herself regularly does.
 Her name among the Egyptians is "Sitt Hakim", or Lady Doctor.
 This was given her when, soon after her initial arrival in Egypt, she showed such care for the Egyptians she encountered, particularly in treating a number of eye diseases—such as ophthalmia—that were common at the time.
 Her love for Egypt and its people is as deep and often reveals itself in her distaste for Europeans that view Egyptians with either condescension or disgust.

 Perhaps her greatest personal conflict is her long-term love-hate relationship with Sethos.
 From the first encounter with him as the “Master Criminal”, she has seen him behind many of the plots they encounter; even when it is clear to everyone else that he is not involved.
 Yet she is strangely drawn to him and feels that there is something about him that fills her with emotions that are otherwise restricted to Emerson.
 She becomes convinced that she alone has brought about his reformation, even though it is a number of years after that “reformation” that Sethos is actually rehabilitated.

-While certainly being far more open minded than many Victorians, she is still a product of her age.
-Her conviction of British superiority in most everything is third, only behind her own self-confidence and her belief that Emerson is the “greatest Egyptologist of this or any age.”